anbox-cloud/discourse-docs/install-appliance.md

 ![Start the Launch Instance Wizard|690x451](upload://aTIoezIMs9zzlQksuXn6EJKcsz.png)

-> **NOTE:** You should go through all steps in the wizard before launching the instance.
+[note type="information" status="Note"]You should go through all steps in the wizard before launching the instance.
 In most steps, you can accept the default configuration, but you must configure the required storage for the instance.
-Therefore, do not click **Review and Launch** until you reach the final page of the wizard.
+Therefore, do not click **Review and Launch** until you reach the final page of the wizard.[/note]

 #### 2. Select the AMI